L3ts-H4ck/CommunityChallenge-Spark/README.md

 ## License

-`MuseumSpArk ` is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+`MuseumSpARk ` is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 Feel free to do whatever you want with it.